 It follows the life of mathematician Alan Turing, who joined the cryptography team during the war between Britain and Germany in 1939.
 Turing built a machine to crack the Germans’ Enigma code, which was meant to uncrackable.
 It is based on the 1983 biography Alan Turing: The Enigma by Andrew Hodges.

 - The Maze Runner Trilogy

 One sudden day, Thomas wakes up in an elevator, moving rapidly upwards.
 Unaware of his surroundings, he lands in a mysterious place called the Glade surrounded by stone walls, which are entrances into a large maze.
 It is now up to Thomas and his fellow Gladers to escape from their fate and cross the maze.

 - Little Women

 This award-winning adaptation of Louisa May Alcott’s wonderful novel by Greta Gerwig is something that can be enjoyed by people of all ages.
 Set in the years after the Civil War, it tells the story of four sisters living with their mother.
 There is Jo, the writer and second eldest, Meg, who aspires to become an actress, Amy, the artist, and Beth, the musician who falls devastatingly ill, bringing her family back together after going their separate ways.
 The novel is just as delightful to read as the movie is to watch.

-The known or talked about by many people; famous Academy Award winner by Bong Joon Ho is a marvel meant for slightly older audiences.
+The renowned Academy Award winner by Bong Joon Ho is a marvel meant for slightly older audiences.
 It tells the story of how greed can drive a person to do horrible things, and the class differentiation occurring in the homes of millions every day.
 This movie will make your stomach churn at every scene, wondering what happens next!